 “American Idol” is set to return for season 20 in early 2022.
-The show is currently holding virtual auditions as well as preparing for “Idol Across America,” according to the audition website.
+The show is currently hosting auditions in front of the judges for the monumental season.

 Read on to learn about scandals throughout “American Idol” history.